 We are exposed to heavy metals throughout our lifetime and avoiding heavy metal exposure is almost impossible, thus a long-term treatment plan is to avoid as much heavy metal as possible while removing the metals from our body.
 This is done by a treatment called “chelation” which comes from the Greek word meaning “claw”.
 A chelating agent is one that is taken into the body, where is binds to heavy metals, pulling them out of the tissue whence they can be excreted in the urine and stool.

 The best chelating agent for lead and most metals is a chemical called EDTA.
-It is usually given by IV injection in a series of 5 to 30 treatments, until the heavy metals are removed.
+For mercury, DMPS works best.
+These are usually given by IV injection in a series of 5 to 30 treatments, until the heavy metals are removed.
 An oral form of EDTA is given to absorb metals that will accumulate in the intestine during IV treatment.
 We also use natural chelating agents taken orally such citrus pectin, alginate, garlic, malic acid and methionine.